funnicus/docker-cheatsheet/README.md

  docker rm looper

  docker run -d --rm -it --name looper-it ubuntu sh -c 'while true; do date; sleep 1; done' # --rm removes looper after it exits

+ docker cp path/to/file.extension <name>:/path/to/destination # copy a file inside dockerized linux docker diff <name> # what has changed inside container linux docker commit <name> <image> # commit changes to a new image, maybe not that useful because of dockerfile
 ```